-The growth in cryptocurrency as an asset class increases the significance of safety and security to manage it.
-There is also a rising concern with the lack of legislation and organizational standards.
+The growth in cryptocurrency increases the importance of safety and security.
+There’s also concern about the lack of legislation.

 Custody solutions are third-party providers of cryptocurrency storage and protection services.
 Their offerings concentrate primarily on institutional investors, such as fund managers, who own massive bitcoin and other cryptocurrencies.
-The system usually provides a combination of hot space crypto-custody via an Internet connection and cold storage and a separate crypto-custody that is maintained offline.
+The system usually provides a combination of hot space crypto-custody via an Internet connection, cold storage, and a separate crypto-custody maintained offline.

 Custodians use hard encryption schemes to hold and protect their client’s deposits.
 At their core, these techniques prevent unauthorized access to the private keys of their clients.
-Another essential characteristic is to guarantee permanent access of the clients to their funds at any moment and the operability of the system over a long period.
-Many crypto custody solutions often allow people or organizations to buy and sell crypto as a regular exchange (including cryptocurrency derivatives).
-Besides, these methods can promote and centralize the transfers and operating processes of cryptocurrencies.
+Another essential characteristic is to guarantee permanent access of the clients to their funds at any moment and the system’s operability over a long period.
+Many crypto custody solutions allow people or organizations to buy and sell crypto as a regular exchange (including cryptocurrency derivatives).
+Besides, these methods can promote and centralize cryptocurrency transfers and operating processes.

-Companies are using them to automate inventory storage and stockpiling while maintaining their safety and confidentiality.
-The crypto custody solutions usually link with the purchasing and trade of digital currency.
-However, custody strategies vary in that transfer and storage operations are clustered while institutionally sized storage is supported.
+Companies use them to automate inventory storage and stockpiling while maintaining safety and confidentiality.
+Crypto custody solutions usually link with the purchasing and trade of digital currency.
+However, custody strategies vary because transfer and storage operations are clustered while institutionally sized storage is supported.

 Service shall be eligible to be included in the category of Cryptocurrency Custody if:

-Enables digital currencies assets to be cold stored (offline storage)
+- Enables digital currency assets to be cold stored (offline storage)

-Offers policy and security checks for digital currency storing and trading.
+- It offers policy and security checks for digital currency holding and trading.

 Three Tiers Of Crypto Custody

-Third vendor custody solutions can handle client assets entirely.
+Third, vendor custody solutions can handle client assets entirely.
 The customer passes its funds to the custodial service provider, operating exclusively under the client’s orders (the customer is not involved as a direct signing authority).
 Infrastructure for the storage, control, and transfer by the third party to customer funds is specified in the Service Contract.
 This scheme is similar to how banks manage our money.
-Banks must register a liability in their balance sheet when the client deposits cash with them.
+Banks must register a liability in their balance sheet when the client deposits cash.

-Individuals and companies, including assets investors, hedge funds, and high-net-worth people, are ideal for third-party solutions.
-They are the only solution that provides surveillance and security services at the bank level because they provide the most stringent monitoring tools and anti-fraud measures.
+Individuals and companies, including asset investors, hedge funds, and high-net-worth people, are ideal for third-party solutions.
+They are the only solution providing the bank’s surveillance and security services because they provide the most stringent monitoring tools and anti-fraud measures.

 The Future Of Cryptocurrency Custody